Homeoprophylaxis and Antibody Titers

 - Blood Titers testing is available for: Chicken Pox, Coccidioides, Diphtheria, Hepatitis A, Hepatitis B, Haemophilus influenzae (HIB), Measles, Mumps, Pertussis, Polio, Rubella and Tetanus.
 See information below at the bottom on this page.

-- Note: In California, if you have blood titers for a given disease, you will still need to get a medical exemption from that vaccine from a doctor saying your titers are high enough.
+- California Titers: If you have blood titers for a given disease, you will still need to get a medical exemption from that vaccine from a doctor saying your titers are high enough.

 What Are Titers?